-Though it has been evolving for nearly 20 years, many larger organizations – including enterprises, government institutions, etc.— are still skittish of the cloud, even when most of them are already paying for cloud services.
+Though it has been evolving for nearly 20 years, many larger organizations – including enterprises, government institutions, etc.— still have cloud concerns, even when most of them are already paying for cloud services.
 Despite the steps many cloud service providers have taken to improve their security and enterprise functionality, there is still much room for improvement when it comes to utilization of these services within enterprises.
 Many live squarely in the Laggard territory.

-To get to the bottom of this, let’s take a look at some of the biggest concerns that larger enterprises have when it comes to the cloud.
+To get to the bottom of this, let’s take a look at some of the biggest cloud concerns that larger enterprises have.

 Maximizing the ROI of Existing Systems

 Businesses should always look to their bottom lines.
 Changes in a large organization will always be accompanied by the need for financial analysis and ROI calculation to understand when the investment is turned into a positive (financially or regarding efficiency).
 Due to the size of the organization every change and new implementation can turn into a financial nightmare when not managed properly.
 Given all of the strategic and financial analysis that went into the implementation of an existing system, abandoning that investment for a new system can be a tough pill to swallow for many organizations.

 We all know that with change comes disruption, on some level, depending on how your organization approaches change management.
 Given the size and employee profile of a larger organization, the potential for disruption is magnified.
 Size is, of course, a no-brainer.
 The employee profile gets a little more complicated.
 More often than not, many employees working for long-running, established organizations and government institutions are less agile than those in startup environments.
 They are used to well-defined structures and business processes and typically need extra time to adapt to change.
 Change management needs to be programmatic and thoughtful, which makes these types of organizations typically slower to move towards newer technologies.